-- Individualized help in locating specific information or materials for customers in person, on the telephone, or by mail or email. - Individualized guidance and instruction in the use of the library's many tools, whether in traditional book or print format, microform, or electronic format including the Internet. - Reader's advisory to match customers' informational and recreational needs with available materials. - Librarians frequently move about the floors of the library to provide assistance to customers - Information assistance through the Ask a Librarian feature of Metropolitan Library System's homepage - Document delivery service via FAX, email or regular mail, or a customer pickup service. - Referral to outside sources or agencies that have complementary collections or expertise.
+- Individualized help in locating specific information or materials for customers in person, on the telephone, or by mail or email. - Individualized guidance and instruction in the use of the library's many tools, whether in traditional book or print format, microform, or electronic format including the internet. - Reader's advisory to match customers' informational and recreational needs with available materials. - Librarians frequently move about the floors of the library to provide assistance to customers - Information assistance through the Ask A Librarian feature of Metropolitan Library System's homepage; Downtown staff answer all system questions that come through Ask A Librarian - Document delivery service via FAX, email or regular mail, or a customer pickup service. - Referral to outside sources or agencies that have complementary collections or expertise.